Learn how to grow a beautiful organic lawn

 Download a free copy of a Step-by-Step Guide to Organic Lawn Care

 This guide provides all the information you need to create a beautiful organic lawn that's safe for your children, pets and the environment.
 But it requires thinking differently.
 Instead of reaching for a product, focus on building living soil, which will grow strong, healthy drought- and disease-resistant grass.

-The grass in Boulder's parks, including our award-winning athletic fields, is free of herbicides, insecticides and fungicides, making them safe and healthy places for you, your family and your pets to enjoy.
+The grass in Boulder's parks, including our award-winning athletic fields, is free of herbicides, insecticides and fungicides, providing safe and healthy places for you, your family and your pets to enjoy.
 Boulder's staff focuses on building healthy soils and using methods that you can use in your own yard.

 Boulder is known for its setting and surrounding natural beauty.
 Many residents take pride in their homes and their yards.
 Why should we all practice natural lawn care and avoid common yard products?
-These products can affect the health of our children, our pets and run off our yards, into the storm water system and end up in our creeks.
+These products can affect the health of our children, our pets and run off our yards into the storm water system and end up in our creeks and water bodies and contribute to toxic algal blooms.
 The city has found, not only neocnicotinoids that are associated with the decline of bees and used in many turf grass products, but 2,4-D a common ingredient in weed and feed and commercial turf products was found throughout the creek system where it can harm aquatic ecosystems.

 Diversity and Native Plants Support Wildlife And Saves Water